Exploring the Limits of Vision-Language-Action Manipulations in Cross-task Generalization: Introduction

 We benchmark three broad categories of VLA models: \begin{enumerate} \item Models~\cite{black2024pi_0, huang2023voxposer, kim2024openvla, liu2024rdt} trained on large-scale real-world robotic demonstrations~\cite{vuong2023open} or built on multimodal large language models (MLLMs); \item Models~\cite{nair2022r3m, dasari2023unbiased, zhou2024mitigating} pre-trained on large-scale human action video datasets~\cite{grauman2022ego4d}; \item Models~\cite{goyal2024rvt, shridhar2023perceiver, fang2025sam2act} trained purely on in-domain RLBench data with advanced architectures. \end{enumerate} Our empirical findings reveal a key limitation: \textbf{none} of the existing models generalize effectively to unseen tasks, highlighting the need for approaches that directly address cross-task generalization.

-Motivated by the success of in-context learning~\cite{brown2020language, dong2022survey, wies2023learnability} in large language models (LLMs), we propose a \textbf{Cross-task In-context Manipulation (\ModelName)} method to address the challenges of cross-task zero-shot generalization. \ModelName~uses demonstrations from seen tasks as in-context examples to prompt LLMs to generate action plans for unseen tasks.
+Motivated by the success of in-context learning~\cite{brown2020language, dong2022survey, wies2023learnability} in large language models (LLMs), we propose a \textbf{Cross-task In-context Manipulation (\ModelName)} method to address the challenges of zero-shot cross-task generalization. \ModelName~uses demonstrations from seen tasks as in-context examples to prompt LLMs to generate action plans for unseen tasks.
 A key challenge under this setup is selecting relevant demonstrations; irrelevant prompts fail to activate appropriate knowledge in the LLM, leading to poor cross-task predictions.
 To address this, we introduce a \textbf{dynamics-guided sample selection} strategy.
 This approach leverages learned representations of task dynamics—captured by predicting final observations from initial states and task descriptions—to identify relevant demonstrations across tasks.
 Guided by the learned dynamics, the dynamics-aware prompts can be formed that enable \ModelName~to elicit high-quality action predictions from LLMs, even for unfamiliar, unseen tasks.

-Our contributions are threefold: \begin{itemize} \item We introduce \BenchmarkName, the first benchmark to systematically evaluate cross-task zero-shot generalization in robotic manipulation for VLAs, with 23 unseen tasks spanning two levels of generalization difficulty. \item We propose \ModelName, a novel method that combines in-context prompting and dynamics-guided sample selection to enhance cross-task zero-shot transfer in VLA models. \item We conduct extensive evaluations of diverse VLA models on \BenchmarkName, uncovering fundamental limitations in current approaches and demonstrating the superior generalization of \ModelName. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We introduce \BenchmarkName, the first benchmark to systematically evaluate zero-shot cross-task generalization in robotic manipulation for VLA models, with 23 unseen tasks spanning two levels of generalization difficulty. \item We propose \ModelName, a novel method that combines in-context prompting and dynamics-guided sample selection to enhance zero-shot cross-task transfer in VLA models. \item We conduct extensive evaluations of diverse VLA models on \BenchmarkName, uncovering fundamental limitations in current approaches and demonstrating the superior generalization of \ModelName. \end{itemize}